nicolaiarocci/Boxroom/README.md

-﻿# DataStorage
+﻿# Boxroom Storage System

 ## CRUD for Humans

-The DataStorage project aims to allow the performing of CRUD operations against **any** storage system: REST services, databases, etc., using a standard, simple interface.
+The Boxroom experiment aims to allow for asynchronous CRUD operations on POCO objects to be executable against **any** kind of backend storage system, no matter the underlying technology, with a uniform yet simple interface.

+REST services and NoSQL/SQL databases are the current main targets.

 All projects conform to NetStandard 2.0 and are currently under heavy development.
 They are probably not ready for production use.

-Existing, concrete implementations:

-- A MongoDB driver: `MongoDBDatabaseRepository`
-- A WebApi REST client: `WebApiRestRepository`
+Boxes (drivers) provide concrete interface implementations, such as:

+- MongoDB: `MongoDatabaseBox`
+- WebApi: `WebApiRestBox`

+Both of the above boxes are currently in development.

 ## Documentation